ibm-cloud-docs/openshift/openshift_secure.md

   ```
   {: screen}

-4. Download the updated Kubernetes configuration data and certificates in youe cluster's `kubeconfig` file.
+4. Download the updated Kubernetes configuration data and certificates in your cluster's `kubeconfig` file.
   ```
   ibmcloud oc cluster config -c <cluster_name_or_ID> --admin --network
   ```